Basketball at the 2016 Summer Olympics – Men's qualification: Draw

 In 2016 three qualifying tournaments, each producing a team which qualified for the 2016 Summer Olympics.
 They were held on 4–10 July 2016 in Turin, Manila and Belgrade.
 Serbia, Croatia and France qualified for the Olympics as a result of these tournaments.

 The format consisted of 18 national teams divided into three tournaments of six teams each, with the winning team from each event qualifying for the Olympics.

 The draw for the Olympic qualifiers took place at The House of Basketball in Mies, Switzerland on 26 January 2016.
 The teams were divided into six pots.
 The draw had three parts.
 The first part determined in which of the three qualifying tournaments would each team participate, except for the host countries.
 The second part determined the grouping of each team (Group A or Group B) and the third part determined their position from 1 to 3, which would be used to determine the fixtures.

 The teams' FIBA World Rankings on the day of the draw are shown in brackets.

 Turin

+The tournament was held in Turin, Italy.

 Manila

+The tournament was held in Manila, Philippines.

 Belgrade

+The tournament was held in Belgrade, Serbia.